Fasting outside Ramadan. Can you fast on a Friday alone?

 Fasting on the white days

-Fasting on the three days in the middle of every lunar month (al ayam al beed) is an established sunnah.
+Fasting on the three days in the middle of every lunar month (al ayam al beed: the white days because it has a full moon) is an established sunnah.
 The Prophet (peace be on him) said:

 “If you fast three days of the month, then fast the 13th, 14th and 15th.”
 (Tirmidhi)